Back to Blog

 Testing your integration

 Before going live, verify your integration handles each risk level correctly.
-You can use the free OFAC search tool to find known sanctioned names for testing.
+You can use the OFAC screening API demo guide to find known sanctioned names for testing.
 A few reliable test cases:

-- Critical match: Screen "Vladimir Putin" and verify your app blocks the user and notifies your compliance team.
+• Critical match: Screen "Rosneft" and verify your app blocks the transaction and notifies your compliance team.

-- Fuzzy match: Screen "Vladmir Putin" (note the missing "i") and verify it still returns a high-confidence match.
+• Fuzzy match: Screen "Rosnefft" (note the extra "f") and verify it still returns a high-confidence match.

 Complete example: screening at signup